ustream/api-docs/_posts/android/0.6.0/README.md

 Other errors:

-*   `onInvalidApiKey()` – The provided Ustream Player SDK key is not authorized to play this content.
+*   `onInvalidApiKey()` – The provided IBM Video Streaming Player SDK key is not authorized to play this content.
 You need to create a new Player SDK instance to provide the correct key.
 The key needs to be set upon init:
 `ustreamPlayer.initWithContent(USTREAM_PLAYER_SDK_KEY, contentDescriptor);`